PulseAugur

 Fractionally supervised classification (FSC) offers a flexible framework for combining labeled and unlabeled data in model-based classification, but existing formulations assume simple random sampling.
 In many applications, however, the retained observation is an extreme order st…

-2. arXiv stat.ML TIER_1 · Mohammad Jafari Jozani, Jingyu Wang ·
+2. arXiv stat.ML TIER_1 English(EN) · Mohammad Jafari Jozani, Jingyu Wang ·

 Fractionally Supervised Classification with Maxima Nominated Samples